baoqiangma96/XAI_evaluation_HNC/README.md

 What you need to upload

-One or more ground-truth GTV masks (.npz only)
+One or more ground-truth GTV masks (.npz only).
 These should correspond to the same patients you used in Tab 2.
+They are the same files in ./Data/preprocessed_npz/ (e.g., CHUM-001_input.npz).

 Only .npz masks are supported in this version.
 NIfTI masks (.nii/.nii.gz) are not supported for evaluation.

 What you can do